Cookbook

 from maya.api import OpenMaya as om2

-In this cookbook, we always refer maya.api.OpenMaya as om2, and AL.omx as omx.
+In this cookbook, we always refer to maya.api.OpenMaya as om2, and AL.omx as omx.

 See also